chantalgenoud/munich72-collection/README.md

 - Figma mockup link in readme.md: https://www.figma.com/file/eCi4jG9y1pccbqsaiAFAu6/munich72?node-id=0%3A1

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FeCi4jG9y1pccbqsaiAFAu6%2Fmunich72%3Fnode-id%3D0%253A1" allowfullscreen></iframe>

-- Data model/schema, Google Drive link in readme.md is included in the mockup.
+- Data model/schema, Google Drive link in readme.md.?

 Technical Issues

     -Clone and adapt the repository.
 Problem: There was a code missing in the manual, due to someone in another team, who cut it, instead of copy it.
 Solution: Coaching with Anita and setting it up.
 She made the manuel then in read-only to protect it from further failures.
 Result: Finally done.
+    From 13th June 2022

     -MVD.
 Blade, Routes, Controller.
 Issue: It doesn't work accordingy.
 Problem: The blade.php had errors, the bootstrap was missing in the head.
 The HTML was not clean.
 Solution: Double check it and ask Chris to help.
     Result: Amazing.
+    From 14th June 2022

     -Padding and Margins in images in absolute measure.
 Problem: How to implement.
 Thoughts: There is the option in bootstrap to define it in the col like this <div class="col-sm p-4"> (padding from 1 to 4 responsive).
 In this project, the mock-up defines it in 20px (aboslute).
 Solution: We defined in an seperate div the class "leftItem" and "rightItem" and made it in the external css per code.
 Result: It works.
+    From 14th June 2022

+    - Git Hub Repository.
+Problem: We worked both on the file and one commit was not actual.
+Though: Let's clone one repository again and delelete one.
+Issue: It all went worse!

+    Problem 1: Cloning a laravel application and installing dependencies for existing applications was remade.
+    Solution to 1: Redo again accorging to tutorial.
+Took 1hours and the access was denied first.
+Solve this, too.

+    Problem 2: Some data are not merged together.
+Conflicts

+    Overall toughts to Git Hub Repository.
+There were two repository and one was a fork out of the another.
+This was suboptiomal.
+Issues would follow again.
+Solution: Make best case!
+One repository and two branches.
+To change this Chris helped to modifiy that accordingely.
+Result: Best case!

+    Learnings: Always follow best case for GitHub, it makes live easier.
+    From 15th to 16th of June 2022